alco/ExReminder/README.md

 Erlang VM and the cuteness of [Elixir][2].
 Based on this [chapter][3] from the awesome ***Learn You Some Erlang for Great Good!*** book.

-If you are have just read the [Getting Started][1] guide, you should first take a look at this simple chat demo.
+If you have just finished the [Getting Started][1] guide, you should first take a look at [this chat demo][4].
 It is probably the simplest client-server app that can be written in Elixir.
-Try playing with it for a while until you feel comfortable enough with writing you own modules and functions.
+Try playing with it for a while until you feel comfortable enough writing you own modules and functions.

 In this walkthrough I'm going to guide you through the code of a slightly more advanced application which is also based on the client-server model.
 I'm expecting that you are familiar with Erlang's core concepts such as processes and message passing.
-If you're new to the Erlang/OTP ecosystem, don't be discouraged.
-Try reading through the present tutorial.
-In case you find it difficult to grasp at first, take a look at the following section where I give a brief introduction into Erlang and point at a few helpful online resources that will get you started quickly.
+If you're new to the Erlang/OTP ecosystem, take a look at the following section where you'll find pointers to a number of helpful online resources.

-And if you are already familiar with Erlang and want to get more exposure to Elixir, you may safely skip the following section and jump straight to _Getting Practical_ further down the page.
+If you are already familiar with Erlang and think you'r ready to get your hands dirty with some Elixir code, you may safely skip the next section and jump directly to _First Things First_.

-## A Quick Intro to Erlang ##
+## A Byte of Erlang ##

-...

-## Laying Out The Design For Our Application ##
+As Elixir's home page puts it,

+> Elixir is a programming language built on top of the Erlang VM.

+So, in order to write real application with Elixir, familiarity with Erlang's concepts is required.

+I have mentioned that the code for this tutorial is based on a chapter from the great [Learn You Some Erlang for Great Good!][5] book.
+It is an excellent introduction to Erlang, its design principles, standard library, best practices and much more.
+Don't get discouraged, you don't need to read the whole book.
+But you will at least need to get some familiarity with Erlang syntax anyway.
+I've got a couple of useful pointer for you, those will get you up and running in no time.

+* This [Erlang Syntax: A Crash Course][6] provides a digest of the absolute minimum amount of knowledge you need to get to comfortably read Erlang code snippets and documentation.
+Each code snippet is accompanied by corresponding code in Elixir.
+This is an opportunity for you get some exposure to the Erlang's syntax and solidify what you've learned in the Getting Started guide.

+* The [book][5] itself.
+Once you have read through the aforementioned crash course, you'll be able to safely skip the first couple of chapters in the book that deal with Erlang syntax mostly.
+Once you get to [The Hitchhiker's Guide to Concurrency][7] chapter, that's where the real fun starts and also the foundations the present tutorial is based on are layed out.

+If you're looking at all this and start feeling discouraged, don't be!
+After all, you can skip all this and dive straight into the code if you're confident enough.
+Remember that when have any difficulties, don't hesitate to stop by the `#elixir-lang` IRC channel on **irc.freenode.net** or send a message to the [mailing list][9].
+I can assure you there be some one willing to help you traverse any obstacles you might stumble upon.

+## First Things First ##

-Now when you're all set to dive into building a real working application, refer to the aforementioned [chapter][3] and read the first couple of sections where you'll find a detailed description (with pictures!) of the architecture and messaging protocol for our application.
+Before writing a single line of code, we have one prerequisite that needs to be done. , refer to the aforementioned [chapter][3] and read the first couple of sections where you'll find a detailed description (with pictures!) of the architecture and messaging protocol for our application.
 As soon as you've got basic